ericPantarotto/react_ultimateCourse/_notes/notes.md

 ![image info](./37_sc1.png)

 we then need to protect that route in the action and make sure that the user can only delete his ids.

+### Another Loading Indicator: The useTransition Hook

+So at the core, `useTransition` allows us to mark a state update as a so-called transition.

+And when a state update is marked as a transition by using the useTransition hook, that state update will happen without blocking the UI, which means that the UI will stay responsive during a re-render, and we also get an indication that a state transition is happening.

+- this can be useful in vanilla React for state updates
+- in Next.js, we can actually use this hook to mark a server action as a transition too,
 <!---
 [comment]: it works with text, you can rename it how you want